Microsoft/azure-docs.pt-pt/articles/active-directory/develop/scenario-web-app-call-api-acquire-token.md

 {
  // Acquire the access token.
  string[] scopes = new string[]{"user.read"};
- string accessToken = await tokenAcquisition.GetAccessTokenOnBehalfOfUserAsync(scopes);
+ string accessToken = await tokenAcquisition.GetAccessTokenForUserAsync(scopes);

  // Use the access token to call a protected web API.
  HttpClient client = new HttpClient();